Once you turn 55, you’ll need to think about:

 Don’t forget – you can take 25% of your retirement savings tax-free.
 You can either take 25% of your full pot as a tax-free amount or you could take 25% of each withdrawal as a tax-free amount until you've reached your maximum tax-free cash allowance.
 With this option it’s important to keep your investment choices under regular review.

-You can use the modeller and tools on your online DC account to help you plan for retirement.
+You can use the modeller and tools on your Retirement Savings Account to help you plan for retirement.